joenapper/drinking-hub/README.md

     2. I created a requirements file with the command 'pip3 freeze --local > requirements.txt'.
     3. I created the Procfile, using the command 'echo web: python app.py > Procfile'.
 What tells Heroku to run app.py on start-up.
         - Alternatively, this can be achieved by creating the 'Procfile' manually and typing in 'web: python app.py'.
-    4. I then logged into heroku using the command line (heroku login).
+    4. I then logged into Heroku using the command line (heroku login).
-    5. Then I then pushed the repository to Heroku using the command 'git push heroku master'.
+    5. I then pushed the repository to Heroku using the command 'git push heroku master'.
     6. Finally, I ran the app using the command 'heroku ps:scale web=1' which tells Heroku to get the site running.

 - #### Heroku